Make conversations private¶

 ✅ Alice correctly denied access to searching assistants:

 Congratulations!
 You've built a chatbot where each user has their own private conversations.
-While this system uses simple token-based authentication, the authorization patterns we've learned will work with implementing any real authentication system.
-In the next tutorial, we'll replace our test users with real user accounts using OAuth2.
+While this system uses simple token-based authentication, these authorization patterns will work with implementing any real authentication system.
+In the next tutorial, you'll replace your test users with real user accounts using OAuth2.

 What's Next?¶